Waste management tips for business

 A NSW EPA research paper on recycling for small to medium business found that nearly all claim to engage in some form of recycling.
 While most agree that this gives them a competitive edge, they also said they were doing all they could to recycle their waste products.

 - For an average café or restaurant, food waste comprises more than 60 per cent of its total waste.
 Paper and cardboard takes up another 18 per cent.
-The means that about 80 per cent of the waste could be composted or recycled instead of going to landfill.
+This means that about 80 per cent of the waste could be composted or recycled instead of going to landfill.

 - The waste from a typical commercial office is about three-quarters paper and cardboard, 12 per cent food waste and six per cent glass and plastic.
 This means that almost 95 per cent of the contents are recyclable.